benfjohnson/developer-dot/_posts/2017-02-16-rest-v2-17-2-patch-notes.md

 <h2>Onboarding API in REST v2</h2>

-Partners who use the existing REST Onboarding API can now transition all their code to use REST v2.
-All functionality available through the original onboarding API is now available through REST v2.
-Avalara will be marking the existing onboarding API as deprecated and will work with individual partners to assist them in upgrading to REST v2.
+With the release of 2.17.2, all functionality from the existing Onboarding API has been fully migrated to REST v2.
+Avalara will be deprecating the existing onboarding API, and will work with individual partners to assist them in upgrading to REST v2.

 <h2>Jurisdiction Override API</h2>